Configure DMARC using cPanel

 Introduction

-Use this article to understand how a domain name relies on an “authoritative namserver” to connect web site viewers and email users to your web server.
-This article is intended for Comstat clients so this guidance is aimed at cPanel users who have moved up from entry level retail services.
+Use this article to understand how a domain name relies on authoritative namservers to connect web site viewers and email users to your web server.
+This article is intended for Comstat.uk clients who have bought domain names elsewhere who intend to maintain the domain names in their own portfolios.
+This requires more client input and can delay restoration of services in the event of outages.

-Click on the headers below to find out about how to decide where to locate your authoritative nameserver.
-Click on inmages to view at full-sized resolution.
+Click on the headers below to find out about how to decide where to locate your authoritative nameservers.
+Click on images to view at full-sized resolution.

-When you buy a domain name your domain name supplier will provide a standard authotitative nameserver which points to your domain name’s “zone record” – a phone book – which describes where your web site is, and where your email server is.
+When you buy a domain name your domain name supplier will provide standard authotitative nameservers which point to your domain name’s “zone record” – a phone book – which describes where your web site is, and where your email server is.
 Also, it provides room for you to define records to help prove that your email is legitimate and many more things.
-It is important that it is safe from malicious hijack.
+It is important that it is secure, and safe from malicious hijack.

 Pros: